HOMESCHOOL LAWS FOR FAITHFUL SCHOLARS AND ALL OTHER ACCOUNTABILITY ASSOCIATIONS COMMONLY REFERRED TO AS ‘THIRD OPTION’

 - a portfolio of samples of the student’s academic work; and

 - a semi-annual progress report including attendance records and individualized documentation of the student’s academic progress in each of the basic instructional areas as previously specified.

-- By January thirtieth of each year, all associations shall report the number and grade level of children home schooled through the association to the children’s respective school districts.
+- By January 30th of each year, all associations shall report the number and grade level of children home schooled through the association to the children’s respective school districts.